 Insofar as the two of us are concerned we finance ourselves in 3 ways:

 - We saved for this round-the-world trip for over 8 years.
-We kept aside a small sum for a rainy day and put all our other savings towards travel instead of buying a house, car, or precious jewellery like most of our other friends.
+We kept aside a small sum for a rainy day and put all our other savings towards travel instead of buying a house, lots of cars, or lots of designer shoes like most of our other friends.
 We’re not saying you should do it too – it’s just what works for us!

 - In addition to spending our savings, we also work on campaigns with travel brands and tourism boards that are relevant for Bruised Passports’ readers (see point 3 ‘The Importance Of Consistency’ for more), and have some affiliate links on our website.